bykhov/bykhov.github.io/suppl/ts2/ts2_main2024.md

 The course grade consists of homework assignments (100%).

 #### Homework
-* Coding assignments in Python or Matlab.
+* Coding assignments in Matlab.
 * Submission via the Moodle page.
 * The homeworks are graded based on the following criteria:
     * Solution correctness (25%)